kamil-mech/seneca-db-test-harness/README.md

 # seneca-db-test-harness
-Runs and exposes seneca db stores in separate process or in docker container.
+Runs and exposes seneca db stores as separate process

 This is a personal repository.
 It is not part of the official seneca utilities.